Stop in and see us!

 The city of Euharlee (pronounced You-Harley) takes it's name from Euharlee Creek, which in turn comes from the Cherokee name Eufaula, meaning, "She laughs as she runs".

 With a population of 4,421 (Census data: Population Estimate 2020), Euharlee covers 5.4 square miles and is the third largest city in Bartow County.
 Euharlee maintains a City Police force, is protected by Bartow County Fire Department Station 3, and is home to two schools and four churches.

 Small Town, Big History

-The Euharlee Covered Bridge, is the state's oldest remaining covered bridge, listed on the National Register of Historic Places and part of the Georgia Covered Bridge Trail.
+The Euharlee Covered Bridge is the state's oldest remaining covered bridge, and is listed on the National Register of Historic Places and part of the Georgia Covered Bridge Trail.

 Just south of the town, the soaring cooling towers of Georgia Power's Plant Bowen provide another landmark.
 The contrast between these two examples of the finest technology of their respective eras perhaps illustrates the City best: we are a progressive community working to move our City forward while preserving the rich history of our past.

 Come visit Georgia's Covered Bridge City and see all we have to offer!